 Professor Graeme Douglas

-Professor in the School of Education, VICTAR Co-director
+Professor of Disability and Special Needs, VICTAR Co-director

 Emeritus Professor Mike McLinden